apisearch-io/php-client/README.md

 ```

 By default, this filter is defined as *AT_LEAST_ONE* but you can change this
-behavior by adding a third method parameter.
+behavior by adding a fourth method parameter.

 ```php
 Query::createMatchAll()